katehret/measuring-language-complexity/README.md

 #### 2. Folder structure

 Save all R scripts in the same directory of your choice.
-Make sure you include the proper path to the scripts when calling them in R.
+Open the file distcomp.loop.r and adjust the path to the required sources as necessary.
+Save and close the file.

+    source("adjustedPath/distcomp.functions.r")

-Create a directory containing two folders with the names "data" and "temp".
+Create a directory containing two folders named "data" and "temp".
+The folder names are hard-coded in the script.
 Unzip the sample data and move the text files to the folder named "data".

 #### 3. Input data